 Some hypotheses were supported by our analyses.
-In particular, taxonomic and functional community compositions were correlated, and we found support for the presence of functional redundancy (i.e. taxonomic dissimilarity was in general higher than functional dissimilarity as observed also, e.g., for fish assemblages; Cilleros et al., 2016).
-However, in contradiction with our hypotheses, environmental played a major role in comparison to for both taxonomic and functional compositions. , we observed a strong scale-dependency in the drivers of bacteria biogeography, in that of the role of distance, which varied between taxonomic and functional biogeography.
+In particular, bacterial taxonomic and functional community compositions were only weakly correlated, and we found support for the presence of functional redundancy (i.e. taxonomic dissimilarity was in general higher than functional dissimilarity as observed also, e.g., for fish assemblages; Cilleros et al., 2016).
+However, in contradiction with our hypotheses, abiotic environmental dissimilarity played a major role in comparison to biotic environmental dissimilarity and distance for both taxonomic and functional compositions.
+Finally, we observed a strong scale-dependency in the drivers of bacteria biogeography, including in that of the role of distance, which varied between taxonomic and functional biogeography.
 Below we elaborate on these findings in more detail.

-The taxonomic biogeography of soil bacteria is mostly driven by pH, while their N-related functional biogeography is determined by
+The taxonomic biogeography of soil bacteria is mostly driven by pH, while their N-related functional biogeography is determined by soil N and P availability